seebi/cimd/README.md

 ### Command Line Tool

-To install and use the **cimd command line interface**, you can use use all the ways the python ecosystem provides to you:
+To install and use the **cimd command line interface**, you have all the options the python ecosystem provides:

 - Recommended ... via [pipx](https://pipx.pypa.io/stable/)